Anas-MG/AI-OpenCV-Flask-stream-face-recognition/README.md

 after This step is done navigate to the ip of the server and access the port 5000.
 `` http://localhost:5000 ``

-##### The code was originally for live stream detection cloned from "https://github.com/ramonus/flask-video-stream"
+##### The project was originally for live stream detection cloned from "https://github.com/ramonus/flask-video-stream"
 #